bugraker/echelon-html/README.md

                 U => UNKNOWN                    2525C: solid SFGP frame w/ X            -  2525B: solid SFGP frame w/ ?
                 W => EXERCISE UNKNOWN           2525C: solid SFGP frame w/ X            -  2525B: solid SFGP frame w/ X

  *size     - Size override.
-Overrides the default overall size of 100px.
+Overrides the default overall size of 100px square.
+My also be overridden
+             by the "notex" parameter.

  *set      - Overrides the default MIL-STD-2525C set.
 Entry last character: "b" = MIL-STD-2525B, "c" = MIL-STD-2525C.
 It should be noted that
              the size of the MIL-STD-2525B symbols are reduced 80% so that there is enough room for the assumed friend indicator.